 Blake Lively Talks about Barbara Broccoli as a Producer

-The video below is Blake Lively talking about The Rhythm Section, a movie produced by the producers of Jame Bond Franchise.
+The video below is Blake Lively talking about The Rhythm Section, a movie produced by the producers of the Jame Bond Franchise.
 She shares her admiration working with Babara Broccoli, who leads the productions.
-Through Lively's complements and praise, it offers a general idea of why the 007 franchise has lasted so long.
+Through Lively's compliments and praise, it offers a general idea of why the 007 franchise has lasted so long.